textX/Arpeggio/docs/tutorials/bibtex.md

 !!! note
-    Example in the repository is actually a fully working parser with the support for Bibtex comments and comment entries.
+    Example in the repository is actually a fully working parser with the support for BibTeX comments and comment entries.
 This is out of scope for this tutorial.
 You can find the details in the source code.